Dry stone features

 Nowadays courses for beginners are also organised for those without experience wishing to learn more about dry stone walling.
 The aim of these courses is to bring the technique closer to the local population and give them the basic knowledge needed to carry out less extensive maintenance work.

-The marges (retaining walls) also have remarkable environmental implications when it comes to water regulation, hillside stabilisation and forest-fire prevention.
+The marges (dry stone retaining walls in catalan) also have remarkable environmental implications when it comes to water regulation, hillside stabilisation and forest-fire prevention.

 The structural technique of the walls, with abundant hearting added behind the main face of the wall, helps water drain from the terrace itself in times of moderate rain.
 It also reduces the surface run-off and the water erosion process.
 Many of these terraced fields make up complex systems that were built according to the characteristics of the specific hillsides where a large number of draining structures favour surface run-off control, improving on stability and helping to prevent landslips.